Mike-code1805/olademar-frontend-client/README.md

 # OlaDeMar Frontend Client

 ## Abstract
-First version of the OlaDeMar ecommerce frontend.
+Second version of the OlaDeMar ecommerce frontend with Client.

 ## Available Scripts